Fiat Fiorino: Engines

-Third generation
+Third generation (2007–present)

 Europe (2007–2024)

 The third generation Fiat Fiorino (Type 225) leisure activity vehicle was unveiled in October 2007, and went on sale in February 2008.
 The Fiorino shares architecture and body work with the Citroën Nemo and Peugeot Bipper under the Sevel joint venture between Fiat and PSA Peugeot Citroën (which has merged to Stellantis since 2021).
 Production began in November 2007.

 Built by Tofaş in Bursa, Turkey, they are produced in both panel van and passenger body styles, and are situated below the larger LAVs Fiat Doblò, Citroën Berlingo and Peugeot Partner, in their manufacturers' line ups.
 Fiat also retails its passenger model as the Fiat Qubo, with the Fiorino name designating the commercial models.

 The Fiorino and its siblings are based on the Fiat Grande Punto Small platform, with a wheelbase of 2513 mm.
 This project can be seen as a breakthrough in Tofaş history as it carried most of the development work in addition to responsibility for its assembly.